An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Locality Designs in ViT

 Finally, we complete the loop of our investigation by revisiting the ViT architecture, and examining the importance of its two locality-related designs: (i) position embedding and (ii) patchification.

-\paragraph{Experimental setup.} We use ViT-B for ImageNet supervised classification.
-We adopt the exact same hyper-parameters, augmentations, and other training details from the scratch training recipe from~\cite{He2022}.
-Notably, images are crop-and-resized to 224$\times$224 and divided into 16$\times$16 non-overlapping patches.
+\paragraph{Setup.} We use ViT-B for ImageNet supervised classification, adopting the exact same hyper-parameters, augmentations, and other training details from the scratch training recipe of~\cite{He2022}.
+Notably, images are crop-and-resized to 224$\times$224 and divided into 16$\times$16 patches.

-\paragraph{Position embedding.} Similar to the investigation in~\cite{Chen2021a}, we choose from three candidates: sin-cos~\cite{Vaswani2017}, learned, and none.
+\paragraph{Position embedding.} Similar to the investigation in~\cite{Chen2021a}, we choose from three candidates: sin-cos~\citep{Vaswani2017}, learned, and none.
 The first option introduces locality into the model, while the other two do not.
 The results are summarized below:

 Our conclusion is similar to the one drawn by~\cite{Chen2021a} for self-supervised representation evaluation: learnable position embeddings are on-par with fixed sin-cos ones.
-Intrestingly, we observe only a minor drop in performance even if there is no position embedding at all -- `none' is only worse by 1.5\% compared to sin-cos.
-Note that without position embedding, the classification model is fully \emph{permutation invariant} \wrt patches, though not \wrt pixels -- will show evidence next.
+Interestingly, we observe only a minor drop in performance even if there is no position embedding at all -- `none' is only worse by 1.5\% compared to sin-cos.
+Note that without position embedding, the classification model is fully \emph{permutation invariant} \wrt patches, though not \wrt pixels.

 \paragraph{Patchification.} Next, we use learnable position embeddings and study patchification.
 To systematically reduce locality from patchification, our key insight is that neighboring pixels should no longer be tied in the same patch.
 To this end, we perform a pixel-wise permutation before diving the resulting sequence into separate tokens.
 Each token contains 256 pixels, same in number to pixels in a 16$\times$16 patch.
-The permutation is shared, \ie, stays the same for all the images -- including the ones for testing.
+The permutation is shared, staying the same for all the images including testing ones.